240 Squire Hall

 Ms. Kristin Yager, Advanced Education Admissions Coordinator, Telephone: (716) 829-2839, E-mail email@example.com

-The Endodontic postgraduate student is required to purchase a laptop computer, electronic heat obturator, injectible gutta-percha instrument, electronic apex locator, and other chairside instruments.
-Hand files and rotary files are supplied.
+The Endodontic postgraduate student is required to purchase a laptop computer, electronic heat obturator, injectible gutta-percha instrument, electronic apex locator, and other misc. chairside instruments.
+Hand files, rotary files, and electric motors are supplied.
 Complete information will be given at time of interview or upon request.

 CLINICAL ASSOCIATE PROFESSORS